WansonChoi/HATK/docs/_3_NomenCleaner.md

 2. Field checking

-**Often, the field separator is skipped though given HLA type information is in the  standard name of the updated nomenclature**.
+**Often, the field separator is removed though given HLA allele conforms to the updated nomenclature**.
 This barely causes a problem in most cases, however, there is definitely some case that may confuse researchers.
 For example, if the HLA allele **DPB1\*101101** is given, then some researchers may be perplexed as to which one is right among <U>DBP1\*10:11:01</U>, <U>DPB1\*101:101</U> and <U>DPB1\*1011:01</U>.
 NomenCleaner searches the `HAT(HLA Allele Table)` file, which contains whole HLA allele name information of the IMGT database of a specific version, and determines that **DPB1*1011:01 is the only valid solution**. (cf. DBP1*1011:01 is in the IMGT database of the version 3.37.0.)

 <br>